 Learning a new language can seem intimidating for someone just starting out.
-Often the best way to get motivated is to find out how other people approach the opportunity and what they believe makes them a success when it comes to being multilingual.
+Often the best way to get motivated is to find out how other people approach the opportunity and what they believe makes them successful when it comes to being multilingual.

 In this post, Argo Translation CEO, Peter Argondizzo, discusses his own unique experience in learning Italian, how it differs from English and how it’s a central part of his everyday life.